BA, App Soc St. (Hons); MPhil (Leeds)

 Mike was a founder member and joint co-ordinator of the Transitions from Care to Adulthood International Research group (INTRAC).
 He remains an active member, jointly co-ordinating the international history group.

 He is currently developing further historical and comparative work on young people’s transitions from care to adulthood; the history of the rights movement of young people in care, and; theorising transitions.
 He has and continues to contribute to national and international conferences.

-2020: Keynote address: Supporting Young People from Care to Adulthood: policy and practice in European Countries; Carepath online European Conference, Brussels, Aftercare support for children aging out of care: Learning the lessons from across Europe; organised by Eurochild, funded by the European Union, 13th October, 2020
+2020: Keynote address: Supporting Young People from Care to Adulthood: policy and practice in European Countries; Carepath online European Conference, Brussels, Aftercare support for children ageing out of care: Learning the lessons from across Europe; organised by Eurochild, funded by the European Union, 13th October, 2020

 2019: Jersey: Chairing workshop with the Children’s Commissioner, the Children’s Rights Service and Jersey Cares, to co-ordinate the integration of children’s rights services, 28th August 2019

 2019: Promoting the resilience of young people from care to adulthood: messages from research for policy and practice, Keynote lecture, Keep on Caring Conference, South Tyneside 5th February, 2019

 2018: Porto, EUSARF, Invited Symposium, Transitions from care to adulthood, exploring historical narratives: young people leaving care in England, a history from below (1973-2011), 3rd October 2018